 Over a century ago, Modern Language Notes (MLN) pioneered the introduction of contemporary continental criticism into American scholarship.
 Its reputation for high standards and excellent quality continue today.
 Published by the Johns Hopkins University Press, MLN includes five issues each year: four issues on critical studies in the modern languages (Italian, Hispanic, German, French) and one issue on recent work in the field of comparative literature.
 The Department of Comparative Thought and Literature faculty serves as the editorial board of MLN’s Comparative Literature issue.
-Professors Yi-Ping Ong, Anne Eakin Moss, and Leonardo Lisi are its executive editors.
+Professor Leonardo Lisi is its executive editor.

 Submissions for the MLN Comparative Literature issue are due March 15.
 Manuscripts should be submitted to firstname.lastname@example.org as attachments.